andyavos/Trigo/README.md

 ## Data

 Uses `trigdatabase.csv` (columns: `lat`, `long`, `tp_num`, `tp_name`, `full_name`, `type`, `condition`, `height_m`).
 The CSV is loaded once; filtering by radius is done in the browser with the Haversine formula.

+The data currently used for this from Lonewalker's database: https://lonewalker.net/trigtable.php - I've not tested the correctness of this database, and it should be treated as such (see the disclaimer on that page).